TheMoonMoth/collab-3/README.md

 ### Task 5: Paul
 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

+### Task 6: Kyle
+You should create a new CSS file.
+Link to it from one of your HTML files.